giuseppeg/giuseppeg.github.com/_posts/2020-12-14-blocking-async-javascript.md

 The reason why I went on this journey is that a Babel plugin of mine needs to call an async function to perform some work, but Babel doesn't really provide an asynchronous API and therefore node visitors must be synchronous.

-## Shared Memory and Mutex to the Rescue
+## Shared Memory and Semaphores to the Rescue

-Thanks to a brilliant suggestion from [Nicolò Ribaudo](https://twitter.com/NicoloRibaudo), I settled on a solution that involves running the async function in a worker and blocking the main thread with a mutex on a [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) implemented with [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics).
+Thanks to a brilliant suggestion from [Nicolò Ribaudo](https://twitter.com/NicoloRibaudo), I settled on a solution that involves running the async function in a worker and blocking the main thread with a binary semaphore on a [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) implemented with [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics).

 ## Details